johnnywoo/cliff/README.md

 The basic idea of Cliff is to allow you to work with CLI arguments exactly the same way you work with http request variables: by using `$_REQUEST`.
 All you need is to describe options and parameters of your script, and then everything just works.
-In no-config mode, you don't event have to describe anything.
+In no-config mode, you don't even have to describe anything.

+## DISCLAIMER

+Version: 0.1 alpha.
+Things may be severely broken; I didn't get the chance to use it in production yet.

 ## HOWTO